JitendraCh-Kore/pms-injectable-docs/README.md

 # Introduction

-> Pick My Solar works with a plug and play javascript snippet installed on your website.
-A standalone JS snippet and an HTML markup tag `<pms-injectable>` will integrate your website with Pick My Solar marketplace application.
+> Pick My Solar works with a plug and play JavaScript snippet.
+A standalone JavaScript snippet and an HTML markup tag `<pms-injectable>` will integrate your website with Pick My Solar marketplace application.

 <br/>